 Body Type Calculator

 The Body Type Calculator is designed for females to find their "body shape," which can be used for getting targeted outfit Ideas.
 Even though there is some research linking certain body shapes with some health risks, the body shape result of this calculator is not intended to be a serious indication of health or an ideal that must be met.
-Instead, waist-hip ratio, which is also shown in the results of this calculator, is a better indicator of health.
+Instead, the waist-hip ratio, which is also shown in the results of this calculator, is a better indicator of health.

 When measuring, be sure to stand straight with arms to the side.
 Make sure the tape is snug against the body, but not too tight such that it compresses the body (making the measurement inaccurate).